-If the external field is further increased, the intensity of magnetization increases to the maximum value in opposite direction.
+If the external field is further increased, the intensity of magnetization increases to the maximum value in the opposite direction.
 The same process is repeated by reversing the direction of the external field.
-We get a loop ACDEFGA as shown in figure this loop is called a Hysteresis loop.

 The larger the area of the loop, the larger will be the heat produced.

 - Permanent magnets

 The material used for making permanent magnets must have the following properties: